How to cite this paper

 parallelism on multicore processors should accelerate processing further.

-Technology transfer using a patent-based open-source business model is a further goal of
+Technology transfer using a patent-based open-source business model is a further goal

-our work with a view to widespread deployment of parallel bit stream technology in XML
+our work with a view to widespread deployment of parallel bit stream technology in

 processing stacks implementing a variety of APIs.
 The feasibility of substantial

-performance improvement in replacement of technology implementing existing APIs has been
+performance improvement in replacement of technology implementing existing APIs has

 demonstrated even in complex software architectures involving delivery of performance